-- 3.24.
-The responsible individual or function within a financial institution should closely monitor the financial institution's third-party arrangement(s) to ensure the third party meets expectations and the extent of monitoring should be commensurate with the nature, scope and complexity of the third-party arrangement.
-For example, monitoring can take the form of real-time monitoring of key metrics on service levels, regular reports provided by the third party on the performance of its product(s) or service(s), or meetings with the third party to resolve operational, risk management, or regulatory concerns. - 3.25.
-As each third party is itself a live business entity that makes its own decisions on business strategy and risk management, financial institutions should not treat third parties as unchanging or static.
+- 3.2.10 The responsible individual or function within a financial institution should closely monitor the financial institution's third-party arrangement(s) to ensure the third party meets expectations and the extent of monitoring should be commensurate with the nature, scope and complexity of the third-party arrangement.
+For example, monitoring can take the form of real-time monitoring of key metrics on service levels, regular reports provided by the third party on the performance of its product(s) or service(s), or meetings with the third party to resolve operational, risk management, or regulatory concerns. - 3.2.11 As each third party is itself a live business entity that makes its own decisions on business strategy and risk management, financial institutions should not treat third parties as unchanging or static.
 Once entered into arrangements, a financial institution should conduct due diligence regularly to ensure that its third-party arrangements continue to remain relevant, effective and compliant.
-The regular due diligence performed on third parties should be reviewed by senior management at the appropriate forum. - 3.26.
-A financial institution should include in its monitoring the regular conduct of independent audits and/or expert assessments of its third parties, or the acquisition of such reports from the third parties' independent auditor and/or expert assessor.
+The regular due diligence performed on third parties should be reviewed and approved by an appropriate level of management.

+- 3.2.12 A financial institution should include in its monitoring the regular conduct of independent audits and/or expert assessments of its third parties, or the acquisition of such reports from the third parties' independent auditor and/or expert assessor.
 The scope of such audits should include an assessment of the third party's and its sub-contractor's IT environment and security control implementation, incident management processes, and any regulatory obligations that the third party should comply with.
-The financial institution should include any outstanding findings in its regular due diligence performed on the third parties.
-If the outstanding findings are not promptly or adequately resolved by the third party and the associated risk exceeds the financial institution's risk appetite, the financial institution should consider terminating the arrangement. - 3.27.
-Where issues arise in the course of the third-party arrangement, the responsible individual or function should promptly apprise senior management and seek guidance on the necessary actions to review the arrangement for modification or termination.
+The financial institution should include any outstanding findings in its regular due diligence performed on the third party and the associated risk exceeds the financial institution's risk appetite, the financial institution should consider terminating the arrangement. - 3.2.13 Where issues arise in the course of the third-party arrangement, the responsible individual or function should promptly apprise senior management and seek guidance on the necessary actions to review the arrangement for modification or termination.